willymcallister/willymcallister.github.io/_videos/voltage.md

 ---
 layout: video
-title:  "Euler's sine wave"
+title:  "Voltage"
 author: Willy McAllister
-youtubeID: 1tSrRYU6LKM
+youtubeID: k9SwNST1eW0
 comments: true
-order: 30
 ---

-A sine wave emerges from Euler's Formula.
-(Music, no narration.
-Animated with d3.js.)
+Voltage is a cornerstone concept in electricity.
+We build an intuitive mental image by noticing how voltage resembles gravity.
 Created by Willy McAllister.